the-lightstack/CTF-Writeups/DarkCON/Read-Reverse/writeup.md

 I used a great tool called [uncompyle6](https://github.com/rocky/python-uncompyle6) for decompiling the binary.

-The result is good, but most function and variable are gibberish like "ubbaaalubba" so I tidied it up a bit.
+The result is good, but most function and variable are named gibberish like "ubbaaalubba" so I tidied it up a bit.

 I noticed this here: `helpful_key = 'you-may-need-this-key-1337'` in the code and noted it down.